This is my all-time team for Brazil. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 Socrates was the captain of both 1982 and 1986 World Cup team.
 He was one of the best attack midfielders in Brazil's history.
 In 1983, he was named the South American Footballer of the Year.
 He spent 7 seasons with Corinthians.
 He went abroad in 1984, playing a season in Serie A with Fiorentina.
 He was also a MD, earning the degree while he was an active player.
 His brother Rai won the World Cup in 1994.

 Didi is considered one of the greatest players ever from Brazil.
+He was capped 68 times for Brazil between 1952 to 1962.
 He was voted the best player in the 1958 World Cup Finals.
 He was also on the 1954 and 1962 team.
 He joined Real Madrid in the 1950's, but returned after less than a year because of a personal feud with Alfredo di Stefano.
 He also played with Garrincha at Botafogo, a team considered among the best ever club side in Brazil.

 Gerson had 70 caps for Brazil.
 He was the central midfielder for Brazil in the 1970 World Cup Finals.
 He is considered one of Brazil's best ever passers.
 He played on the legendary Botafogo's team of in the 1960's with Garrincha.
 While at the club, he also played with Didi and became his understudy, in which he would inherit the position on the Seleção.

 Rivelino is considered to be one of the greatest left-sided midfielder ever.
 His signature move was the "flip-flap".
 He was a member of Brazil's great 1970 team and also played in the 1974 team.
 He had 92 caps for Brazil.
-He was known for his master of the "flip flap" move.
 He started his career with Corinthians, but in one of the club's worst period in history.
 He moved to Fluminense in 1974, forming a great team with Carlos Alberto.
 He also played for Al Hilal in Saudi Arabia.

 Zizinho was Pele's idol.
 He was considered the greatest Brazilian player before the 1960's.
 He was the star of the ill-fated World Cup Finals in 1950 playing alongside Jair and Ademir.
 He played for Flamengo, Bangu, São Paulo FC, Audax Italiano of Chile among others teams.
 With, Flamengo, he won state championships in 1942, 1943 and 1944.

 Zico was the best player in the world during the early 1980's.
 He came eighth in the FIFA Player of the Century grand jury vote.
-He went to three WC Finals, but probably best remembered for the 1982 tournament.
+He went to three World Cup Finals, but probably best remembered for the 1982 tournament, where Brazl was considered the best side that never won World Cup.
 He had over 70 caps for Brazil.
 He won the Intercontinental Cup in 1981 with Flamengo, a team that was considered among the greatest ever.
 He later played with Udinese for 2 seasons.

 Pele is considered the greatest player ever in the history of the game.
 He won his first World Cup in 1958 as a 17 years old in Sweden.
 He would win his second one in 1962, but he was injured throughout the tournament.
 In 1970, he won his third and final World Cup, with a team that was considered the greatest ever.
-He played almost his entire career with Santos.
+He played almost his entire career with Santos, one of the greatest club side in history.
 He unretired to join New York Cosmos in 1976, where he played with Franz Beckenbauer.

 Ronaldo was widely considered among the greatest ever to have play the game.
 He led Brazil to two WC Finals matches, winning the one in 2002.
 He scored 8 goals in 2002.
 He was the winner of Ballon d'Or twice and the FIFA World Player of the Year three times.
 He is the second top-scorer in WC history.
 He played for both Barcelona and Real Madrid, and for both AC Milan and Inter Milan.
 His moves to Spain and Italy made him only the second player, after Diego Maradona, to break the world transfer record twice, all before his 21st birthday.